San Francisco Art Institute, 800 Chestnut St.

 The short films at accompany the feature explore other aspects of the arts students might not otherwise discover: imaginative dance films and the avant-garde films of the 1920’s are examples.
 Other times, the short film is chosen to provide context or a counterpoint to the feature.

 Cine Club was begun with the help of Dolby Labs and Tom Bruchs in 1997.

 Twice a month on Saturday mornings we offer a gallery walk or museum tour.
 Destinations include SFMOMA, the de Young, Minnesota Street Project, the Exploratorium, the Silent Film Festival and Downtown Art Galleries

 Art Saturday offers a perfect way for students, especially those from outside San Francisco, to become more familiar and relaxed about moving around the city.
 It is also an opportunity for students from different schools to meet and make friendships through shared interest in art.

-Program director Ronald Chase, along with volunteer mentors, take the students to visit art galleries or museum shows where mentors encourage students to discuss their responses to the art, helping students to develop a knowledge of contemporary art, art history and criticism while developing a vocabulary, critical judgment and ability to conceptualize.
+SF Art & Film director Isaiah Dufort, along with volunteer mentors, take the students to visit art galleries or museum shows where mentors encourage students to discuss their responses to the art, helping students to develop a knowledge of contemporary art, art history and criticism while developing a vocabulary, critical judgment and ability to conceptualize.
 Often galleries invite their exhibiting artists to speak with Art & Film students.